octopus-network/hermes/e2e-ibc-m2/README.md

 + tx raw chan-open-ack
 + tx raw chan-open-confirm
 ### Packet Transfer
-+ tx raw ft-transfer: Send packets from one chain to the other and get acknowlegement. e.g., From Astar/Shiden parachain to the Cosmos chain and the other way around.
++ tx raw ft-transfer: Send packets from one chain to the other and get acknowlegement.

 ### Requirement
 ```